plakos/plakos-moodle-rest-api/README.md

 A plugin for moodle that exposes various API endpoints crafted specifically for plakos.

+## Endpoints

+- `plakos_get_questions` This endpoint returns a list of questions depending on the given criteria.
+- `plakos_is_enrolled` Gets a value indicating whether a user is enrolled in the given course.
+There is a bug in moodle that prevents getting this information.
+- `plakos_onboarding_values` An endpoint to provide information needed for an onboarding feature in the app.

 ## Development Setup

 This is special for moodle as it does not support composer of any kind.
 This approach is just one